telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-6-with-minimal-api.md

 ---
-title: ASP.NET Core in .NET 6 with Top Level Statements
+title: ASP.NET Core in .NET 6+ with Top-Level Statements
-page_title: Hosting Reports Service in ASP.NET Core in .NET 6 with Top Level Statements Explained
+page_title: Hosting Reports Service in ASP.NET Core in .NET 6 with Top-Level Statements Explained
-description: "Learn how to Host Reports Service in ASP.NET Core in .NET 6 with Top Level Statements in this step by step tutorial."
+description: "Learn how to Host Reports Service in ASP.NET Core in .NET 6 and above with Top-Level Statements in this step by step tutorial."
 slug: telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-6-with-minimal-api
-tags: how,to,host,reports,service,in,asp.net,core,in,.net,6,with,minimal,api
+tags: how,to,host,reports,service,in,asp.net,core,in,.net,6,with,top-level,statements
 published: True
 position: 2
 previous_url: /telerik-reporting-rest-service-net6-minimal-api
 ---

-# Hosting the Reports Service in ASP.NET Core in .NET 6 with Top Level Statements
+# Hosting the Reports Service in ASP.NET Core in .NET 6 and .NET 7 with Top-Level Statements

-This article guides you how to host a Reports Web Service in order to expose the Reports Generation Engine to an ASP.NET Core in .NET 6 Web Application with Top Level Statements implementation.
+This article guides you how to host a Reports Web Service in order to expose the Reports Generation Engine to an ASP.NET Core in .NET 6 Web Application with Top-Level Statements implementation.
+Check the [Microsoft Tutorial: Explore ideas using top-level statements to build code as you learn](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements) for general details on the approach.

 The guide is separated into sections for readability reasons.
 Along with the steps, it elaborates on the concepts and theory behind each step.